aklciot/Build-your-own-real-time-stream-sensor/README.md

 ## Why is real time monitoring important?

 Streams are very sensitive to weather and pollution events.
 These events can occur over a very short time, often after a few hours or minutes the event is over.
 Monthly sampling will miss most important events that occur in your stream.
 With real time monitoring:

-<b>Don’t miss events.</b> Things can change fast in a stream, if you’re not there to see it you’ll miss it, the sensor watches 24/7 and creates a continuous record.
+<b>Don’t miss events.</b> Things can change fast in a stream, if you’re not there to see it you’ll miss it, the sensor watches 24/7 and creates a continuous record.</br>
-<b>Narrow down the cause.</b> If your stream is monitored at multiple points you can narrow down where and when an event occurred and its possible cause.
+<b>Narrow down the cause.</b> If your stream is monitored at multiple points you can narrow down where and when an event occurred and its possible cause.</br>
 <b>Create positive behaviours.</b> We all change how we behave if we know we’re being watched.
-With the stream monitor people become aware that dumping and faults are more likely to be detected.
+With the stream monitor people become aware that dumping and faults are more likely to be detected.</br>
 <b>See the effect of restoration work.</b>  The sensor creates long term trend data.
-The improvements made by restoration work can be shown over time.
+The improvements made by restoration work can be shown over time.</br>
-<b>You can learn more about your stream and others.</b> Combing your data with the work done by others can lead to new insights previously unavailable.
+<b>You can learn more about your stream and others.</b> Combing your data with the work done by others can lead to new insights previously unavailable.</br>